Skip to main content

 For our final full day, we’ll head south along the scenic coastline toward the heart of Baja’s historic wine region: the Old Wine Route.

-We’ll make our way back to our hotel with one final stop, a guided tequila tasting at Doña Engracia, where you’ll learn about Mexico’s other iconic spirit.
-Dinner will be at a local restaurant, and we’ll toast to the end of our journey through Baja’s blossoming wine country, cheering to great memories and new friends!
+Next, we’ll make our way to the festive city of Ensenada with our first stop at Guajolote de Oro for a mezcal tasting, where you’ll learn about Mexico’s other iconic spirit.
+Dinner will be at a local restaurant, La Concheria, and we’ll toast to the end of our journey through Baja’s blossoming wine country, cheering to great memories and new friends!

 Day 6